seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 I would to heaven I had your potency,
 And you were Isabel! should it then be thus?
-No; I would tell what ’twere to be a judge,
+No; I would tell what 'twere to be a judge,
 And what a prisoner.

 **LUCIO**
 *\[Aside to ISABELLA]*
-Ay, touch him; there’s the vein.
+Ay, touch him; there's the vein.

 **ANGELO**
 Your brother is a forfeit of the law,